Yahweasel/nodejs-server-pages/README.md

 promise handled.
 Asynchronous functions will be written with `await` here to make that clear.

-`await session.init()` initializes the session state for this session.
+`await session.init(config)` initializes the session state for this session.
 Note that this *must* be called *before* writing the header; unlike PHP, sessions are not created automatically.
+The optional `config` parameter is an object with configuration options. `config.expiry` sets the maximum age of session variables for this session, in seconds, defaulting to 6 months.
+`config.path` sets the path over which this session's cookie should apply, defaulting to /.

 `await session.get(key)` gets the value stored in the name `key` for this session.
 Returns `null` if there is no such key-value pair.